influxdata/telegraf/plugins/parsers/xpath/README.md

 In this configuration mode, you explicitly specify the field and tags you want to scrape out of your data.

-A configuration can contain muliple _xpath_ subsections for e.g. the file plugin to process the xml-string multiple times.
+A configuration can contain multiple _xpath_ subsections for e.g. the file plugin to process the xml-string multiple times.
 Consult the [XPath syntax][xpath] and the [underlying library's functions][xpath lib] for details and help regarding XPath queries.
 Consider using an XPath tester such as [xpather.com][xpather] or [Code Beautify's XPath Tester][xpath tester] for help developing and debugging your query.

 ## Configuration (batch)